Learn how to make Romesco Sauce (Salsa Romesco) at home!

 - Top burgers with a dollop.

-- Stir into mashed potatoes.
+- Stir it into mashed potatoes.

 - Mix with mayo, yogurt, or sour cream to create a simple dressing for potato salad.